 Q1.
 What can Loan against Property be used for?

 Any loan against a residential or commercial property can be used for both personal and business purposes.
-In fact, you can use it for anything other than speculative or non-prohibitive activities.
+In fact, you can use loan against property for anything other than speculative or non-prohibitive activities.

 Q2.
 How does the lending bank decide on the amount I can get as loan against property?